 Slate Gets Personal With Customized Newsfeed Online magazine Slate is giving readers more control over the news discovery process with the Monday launch of MySlate, a personalized newsfeed made up of stories from the topics and authors of their choice.

 Politico , the politics-focused media outlet, is teaming up with Facebook to take a look at Facebook users' opinions of Republican presidential hopefuls.
 It's all happening during the lead-up to the next primary, being held Jan.
 21 in South Carolina.
 Every time a Facebook user posts about a candidate, Facebook's team will pick it up and determine whether the mention expresses favorable sentiment about the candidate.
 Politico Tapping Into Facebook's Data Gold Mine

 New China blow for Google as Android Marketplace is blocked Google’s rocky relationship with the Chinese government is under further strain after it emerged that the Android’s app store, Market, is unavailable for many users in China, with others reporting lag and time-out issues accessing the site.

+Has the UN been designed to fail?
 One of the most astute critics of the United Nations was a man who worked there for years and worshipped its ambitions.
 His name was Conor Cruise O’Brien, an Irish diplomat and extraordinary writer who savaged the institution he once adored.
 “The main thing that endears the United Nations to member governments, and so enables it to survive, is its proven capacity to fail, and to be seen to fail,” he wrote.